an-hmn/Kollate/README.md

 **jQuery plugins**
 * Masonry - for the layout of the moodboards
 * Colour Thief - for the colour palette generator
+* jRibbble - for accessing the Dribbble API

 **Version 2**
 * Integrate AJAX and have infinite scroll on inspiration page